It’s Official: Longboat Key Hands the Keys to a Decorated Soldier as Tipton Prepares His Exit

 He told Longboat Key News he wished he could stay much longer.

 What he leaves behind is a ledger that any manager would envy.
-Tipton steered the town through the 2024 hurricane season — two of the worst storms ever to strike the region within weeks of each other — and out the other side to what he has described as 100% recovery, with parks reopened, amenities restored and the island rebuilt to a higher standard of resilience.
+Tipton steered the town through the 2024 hurricane season — Helene and Milton, two storms within two weeks of each other — and out the other side to what he has described as 100% recovery, with parks reopened, amenities restored and the island rebuilt to a higher standard of resilience.
 He saw the town-wide undergrounding of utilities pulled, finally and completely, out of the ground and into the conduit.
 And he was instrumental in raising the private money behind the future Longboat Key public library and Community Hall at the Town Center Green — a $4 million local fundraising goal met, layered atop an $11 million Sarasota County commitment.

-He is also, almost universally, adored by the people who work for him.
-That last fact is not a footnote.
+He is also, almost universally, adored by the people who work for him — and, as Monday made plain, by the people he works for.
+That fact is not a footnote.
 It is the entire reason the search looked the way it did.

 “Over a 45-year career, it has been one of my great honors to lead this organization and be a part of this wonderful town,” Tipton wrote to employees in a June 11 message announcing his departure.
 “It’s one thing to talk a good game, and it is all together so much more impressive when the team walks the talk.”